 Both books are excellent, though aimed at different audiences.
 Each has its own strengths and is highly topical, one referring to the pandemic and the other to the Black Lives Matter movement and protests.
 They complement each other: where Privacy is Power does a great job in providing a general overview in how surveillance capitalism violates our privacy, and thus endangers our autonomy and democracy, Privacy at the Margins focuses on marginalized communities and the unequal way in which privacy is applied.
 Where Privacy is Power highlights why we should value privacy from an ethical perspective and how we can pull the plug, Privacy at the Margins expands privacy protections from a legal point of view.
 One book focuses on data and technologies: the other shows that these have their counterpart in hoodies and veils.

 Both books are relevant to the proposal to issue digital vaccination passports and to the consequent danger of creating an entire new surveillance infrastructure.
-We need Privacy at the Margins to analyze how such apps would endanger, for example, black communities.
+We need Privacy at the Margins to analyse how such apps would endanger, for example, black communities.
 And we need it to open our minds to the idea that not using such an app could very well be an expressive act of resistance, which furthers anti-subordination.
-Yet, we need Privacy is Power to analyze how such surveillance infrastructures uses sensitive personal data.
+Yet, we need Privacy is Power to analyse how such surveillance infrastructures use sensitive personal data.
 Mass surveillance does not make the world a safer place.

 References

-Benjamin, R. (2019) Race after Technology: Abolitionist Tools for the New Jim Code, Polity Press, Cambridge.
+Benjamin, R. (2019) Race After Technology: Abolitionist Tools for the New Jim Code, Polity Press, Cambridge.

 Bridges, K. (2017) The Poverty of Privacy Rights, Stanford University Press, Berkeley CA.